-“Going into shelter was the hardest thing for me to do but I had to do it.
-I was there for quite a while and they worked with me until I felt I was safe and ready to face the world without my abuser.
+“Going into shelter was the hardest thing for me to do, but I had to do it.
+I was there for quite a while, and they worked with me until I felt I was safe and ready to face the world without my abuser.
 I tell everyone about the domestic violence information I learned there.
 I would definitely refer other victims.
 THANK YOU Willow.
 I am now safe and DV (domestic violence) free.”

-To access shelter, call our 24/7 Hotline at (585) 222-SAFE.
+To access shelter, call or text our 24/7 Hotline at (585) 222-SAFE.

 Who can stay at Willow?